 But there are lots of other reasons to love fermented foods (and there is certainly some research that supports eating fermented foods from a health perspective).
 Fermentation makes foods deliciously tangy, and many people find them easier to digest than their unfermented counterparts.
 For instance, some who are sensitive to lactose and cannot drink milk are able to eat yogurt without problems.
 Fermented foods are, to put it simply, an important and delicious part of a balanced diet.

 Kombucha is a great introduction to fermented foods.
 Its light, tart flavor and subtle fizz make it the perfect drink to refresh and recharge.
 Kombucha can be consumed on its own, but it also pairs really well with all kinds of food.
 Try experimenting with the different flavors of Brew Dr. Kombucha and different kinds of foods.
-Citrus Hops Kombucha is excellent with salads; Clear Mind, with its notes of rosemary and sage, is delicious with hearty stews and braises; and Brew Dr.’s Love flavor is delicious with chocolate desserts.
+Ginger Lemon kombucha is excellent with salads; Clear Mind, with its notes of rosemary and sage, is delicious with hearty stews and braises; and Brew Dr.’s Love kombucha is delicious with chocolate desserts.
 Or try using kombucha in everything from ceviche to ice cream desserts.

 In the vegetable realm, sauerkraut, and kimchi are two of the most approachable ferments.
 Sauerkraut is simply shredded cabbage and salt, fermented until tangy.
 Use it as-is, on salads or grain bowls, add a cup of it to hearty, tomato-based soups or stews, or use it to make pan-fried cakes by mixing it with breadcrumbs, egg, herbs, and a little shredded Gruyère.
 For kimchi, a spicier, bright red, Korean cabbage ferment, serve with short grain rice (or use in fried rice for a real treat), make a kimchi and tofu soup, or make savory Korean pancakes with kimchi inside.